myyc/vyy/README.md

 You could also use `scripts/daily-build.sh` and the systemd units if you have a server to run this on; edit the placeholders first though.

+All the scripts default to `zen4` but you can launch them with `zen3` or `generic` as arguments.
+I haven't tested these two, but they should work.

 ### Is this even safe